-All staff at WVPS feel pastoral care is just as important as any academic or subject knowledge.
+At Worle Village pastoral care is as important as any academic or subject knowledge.

-Mrs Paddick is our full-time Learning Mentor.
+Miss Thomas is our Learning Mentor.
 She is there to support anyone through difficult times and situations.
 She also helps children who find class situations challenging.
-She holds Level 2 Cache training in Understanding Children and Young Peoples Mental Health.

 Within the mentoring programme, identified children can have the opportunity to spend designated periods with a trusted adult on a 1:1 basis or within a small group to share information confidentially or talk through issues that concern them.

 Some of the areas we can offer support for families include: